Efficient Non-sequential Division for FPGAs: Conclusion

 \section{Conclusion}

-We presented a concept for non-sequential division.
-It is based on an efficient way of approximating the reciprocal operation by piecewise linearization with node points as powers of two.
-Using a correction function, that can be approximated with a single polynomial for the whole number range allows implementing the division with high precision and low hardware requirements within one clock cycle.
+We presented a concept for efficient non-sequential division especially tailored for FPGA implementation.
+It is based on an efficient way of approximating the reciprocal operation by piece-wise linearization with node points as powers of two.
+Using a correction function, that can be approximated with a single polynomial for the whole number range allows implementation of the division with high precision and low hardware requirements even in a single clock cycle at high clock frequencies.